boraanand/x9115RAN/hw/code/8/Report.md

 ##II.
 Implementation:
 --------------------
-We implemented DE, SA and MaxwalkSat
+We implemented DE, SA and MaxwalkSat to perform optimization on DTLZ7 model

 DE: Pseudo code
 ```